unitedstates/contact-congress/documentation/schema.md

 ### select

 Like the other input-related steps, `select`s can list either one or many hashes.
 Attributes are the same as `fill_in` with the addition of `options`, a list of the possible options which can be selected.
 In cases where the options are common across several members' forms, a *constant* may be used as a placeholder.
 Available constants are listed in [constants.yaml](../support/constants.yaml) in this repository.
-Currently the only available constants are a list of the postal codes of the 50 US states plust DC, and the full list of states and territories.
+Currently the only available constants are a list of the postal codes of the 50 US states plus DC, and the full list of states and territories.
 The constants encountered in options lists comprise the keys in `constants.yaml` so the resulting constants hash can be indexed directly with them.

 ### click_on

 A click_on step terminates the preceding list of input-related steps, by submitting the web form.
-It is a list containing a hash with only two possible keys: `selector` and `value`. `selector` is the css selector for finding the button or link to click, and `value` is the HTML value attribute if present, both to disambiguate and for the benefit of clients which may be POSTing directly instead of using a headless browser, though this is not recommended. `selector` is the only attribute you must provide/should expect to be guaranteed.
+It is a list containing a hash with only two possible keys: `selector` and `value`. `selector` is the CSS selector for finding the button or link to click, and `value` is the HTML value attribute if present, both to disambiguate and for the benefit of clients which may be POSTing directly instead of using a headless browser, though this is not recommended. `selector` is the only attribute you must provide/should expect to be guaranteed.

 ---